Birds of North Carolina:

 Global Rank G5

 Coastal Plain Breeder and winter resident, with noticeable migratory movements; scarce but increasing as a breeder.
 Breeds mostly at a few sites near the coast, including in Tidewater; nested for the first time in the Sandhills in 2015.
 The most consistent site appears to be Mackay Island NWR (Currituck).
 Has nested far inland in Halifax in 2011-2013.
 Nesting has also occurred in Dare, Mattamuskeet NWR, Beaufort [county], Eagle Island (Brunswick), and at McKinney Fish Hatchery (Richmond).
+The N.C.
+Bird Atlas shows confirmed nesting south to Carteret, Wayne, Cumberland, and Hoke.
 In winter, uncommon to locally abundant (such as at Lake Mattamuskeet) in Tidewater and along the coast; sporadic in occurrence, and can be absent in suitable habitat for weeks at a time.
 Common to at times abundant in migration in these same areas.
 Farther inland, mostly uncommon to briefly and locally common transient; rare visitor in winter.
 Inland, mainly mid-Mar to mid-May, and late Jul into Oct.
 Peak counts: 100,000, Eagle Island near Wilmington, 6 Nov 1987.

 Piedmont Transient, and sparse breeder, slightly increasing as a breeder.
 In summer, rare to locally fairly common, mostly at reservoirs (nests in dead trees in standing water, such as at Jordan and Falls lakes), but now using bird boxes over much of the province; absent in some or many counties, and can be sporadic from year to year.
 Uncommon to often common transient in spring; generally uncommon in fall; most numerous around larger reservoirs.
 Mostly mid-Mar to mid-May, and late Jul into Oct.
 Peak counts: 2,000, Salem Lake (Forsyth), 6 Apr 1996.